mynam3isjack/ReplyTerraformLab/README.md

 Deploying to Azure using Terraform and GitHub Actions

 - Step 1.1: Create new github repo
-		- Add .gitignore by terraform template (https://github.com/github/gitignore/blob/master/Terraform.gitignore)
+		- Add .gitignore by terraform template - <a href="https://github.com/github/gitignore/blob/master/Terraform.gitignore">Details</a>

 - Step 1.2: Azure CLI
 		- Authenticate with Azure using the az login command.
 (If you have access to multiple Azure subscriptions, select a specific one by running az account set -s <subscription-id>.
 You can see the list of subscriptions you have access to by running az account list.)